-Draft Plan Overall Performance Rati
+Plan Overall Performance Rating

 This map shows the overall performance rating for the Northern Virginia region under the 2040 'No Build' conditions.
 Areas shown in darker blue perform worse based on this rating, which combines the 15 performance measures.
 The 2040 'No Build' includes only projects that are already fully funded.

-This map shows the overall performance rathe implementation of the 358 elements of the major corridors in Northern Virginia variansportation conditions with the
+This map shows the overall performance ra the implementation of the 352 candidate As shown, many of the major corridors in N improvements in transportation conditions